-Back in the 1840s a city cemetery was built in Houston.
+Back in the 1840s, a city cemetery was built in Houston.
 At some point, the tombstones were relocated while the bodies remained.
 Unbeknownst to anyone, in 1924, the Jefferson Davis Hospital was built on top of the former cemetery.
-It is believed that many of the strange occurrences at the Jefferson Davis Hospital are a direct result of the spirits of the people buried at the cemetery haunting the location.
-Some of the people believed to have been buried in the cemetery died from the yellow fever and the Civil War.
-Other people believe some of the paranormal activity at the site stems from patients who died while at the hospital.
+Which is one of the reasons many people believe why this is one of the most haunted hospitals in the country!

 In some of the lofts, at what is now a residential living space, people can hear unusual and incessant whispering at night.

 2. National Museum of Funeral History

 There are exhibits that explain the evolution of the hearse, another one honors Popes who have passed on, it is even possible to learn about the process of embalming.

 1. Cinemark Tinseltown

 As the years went by, the property was purchased and the Cinemark Tinseltown 17 was built.
 There are mixed stories related to events that have taken place at the Cinemark.
-People say the people who died in the trailer park fire haunt the Cinemark.
+It is believed the people who died in the trailer park fire, haunt the Cinemark.

-There are those that believe a young boy was actually murdered in that exact manner when the trailer park was still intact.
+There are those that believe a young boy was actually murdered in that exact manner, when the trailer park was still intact.
 In recent years, claims have been made that the ghost of a young boy has shown up in a storage closet.

 Other Haunted Locations: